HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 ## 1 Introduction

-### 1.1) Background technology
+### 1.1) Background Technology

 The background technologies involved in this article and their latest specifications are as follows:

 - HTML and its specifications.
 Specifications and standards such as HTML and CSS are developed by the W3C <https://www.w3.org> organization to standardize the writing and rendering behavior of web page content.
 The key specifications are as follows:
-    * HTML: Hypertext Markup Language (HyperText Markup Language), a standard for expressing the content structure of web pages.
+    * HTML: Hypertext Markup Language, a standard for expressing the content structure of web pages.
 HTML latest specification: <https://html.spec.whatwg.org/>.
-    * CSS: Cascading Style Sheets (Cascading Style Sheets), used to define the specifications of HTML page element layout, rendering effects, etc. After CSS 2.2 <https://www.w3.org/TR/CSS22/>, the CSS specification began to be divided into modules, and each module evolved separately.
+    * CSS: Cascading Style Sheets, used to define the specifications of HTML page element layout, rendering effects, etc. After CSS 2.2 <https://www.w3.org/TR/CSS22/>, the CSS specification began to be divided into modules, and each module evolved separately.
 Currently, it generally supports Level 3.
 The progress of the specification of CSS modules can be seen at the following webpage: <https://drafts.csswg.org>.
-    * JavaScript/ECMAScript: A scripting programming language that conforms to the ECMAScript specification, originally designed by Netscape for browsers to manipulate the content and rendering behavior of HTML pages, and is now under the responsibility of the European Computer Manufacturers Association and the International Organization for Standardization Develop relevant standards, the latest standard is ECMA-262: <http://www.ecma-international.org/publications/standards/Ecma-262.htm>.
+    * JavaScript/ECMAScript: A scripting programming language that conforms to the ECMAScript specification, originally designed by Netscape for browsers to manipulate the content and rendering behavior of HTML pages.
+And it is now under the responsibility of the European Computer Manufacturers Association and the International Organization for Standardization Develop relevant standards.
+The latest standard is ECMA-262: <http://www.ecma-international.org/publications/standards/Ecma-262.htm>.
-    * DOM: Document Object Model (Document Object Model), used for the internal expression of XML/HTML document structure.
+    * DOM: Document Object Model, used for the internal expression of XML/HTML document structure.
 An XML/HTML document will be parsed by an XML/HTML parser and generate a DOM tree.
-Each element in the XML/HTML document constitutes an element node on the DOM tree, and each element's sub-elements, attributes, and text content And so on, constitute the child nodes of this element node.
+Each element in the XML/HTML document constitutes an element node on the DOM tree.
+And each element's sub-elements, attributes, text content and so on, constitute the child nodes of this element node.
 The latest specification for DOM can be found at: <https://dom.spec.whatwg.org/>.
-    * JSON: JavaScript Object Notation (JavaScript Object Notation) is a lightweight information interchange format.
-Originally used for string representation of JavaScript objects, it is easy to use by JavaScript script code, and is now widely used for data exchange between different programming languages or software modules.
-For a description of JSON, see: <https://json.org/>.
+    * JSON: JavaScript Object Notation is a lightweight information interchange format.
+Originally it is used for string representation of JavaScript objects, which is easy to use by JavaScript script code.
+And it is now widely used for data exchange between different programming languages or software modules.
+For a description of JSON, please refer to: <https://json.org/>.
-- User Agent (User Agent) is a term in the HTML specification, which is used to refer to a computer program that can parse W3C specifications such as HTML and CSS, and render the content of HTML documents, and then present them to users and realize user interaction.
+- User Agent is a term in the HTML specification, which is used to refer to a computer program that can parse W3C specifications such as HTML and CSS, and render the content of HTML documents, then presenting them to users and realize user interaction.
 The browser we are familiar with is the user agent.
-But the user agent is not limited to the browser, it can be a software component or an application framework.
+But the user agent is not limited to the browser.
+It can be a software component or an application framework.
 For example, the software components embedded in email client programs to parse and render HTML-formatted emails are essentially HTML user agents.
-- XML: The Extensible Markup Language (The Extensible Markup Language) is a simple text format developed by the W3C organization to express structured information.
+- XML: The Extensible Markup Language is a simple text format developed by the W3C organization to express structured information.
 Compared to HTML, XML uses a similar structure, but is stricter and more general.
 XML is one of the most widely used formats today for sharing structured information, whether between programs, between people, between computers and people, locally or across networks.
 An introduction and specification of XML can be found at: <https://www.w3.org/standards/xml/>.
-- Scripting programming language.
-Refers to a computer programming language similar to JavaScript, usually interpreted and executed, with dynamic features.
+- Scripting Programming Language: It refers to a computer programming language similar to JavaScript, usually interpreted and executed, with dynamic features.
 In addition to JavaScript, common scripting languages include Python, Lua, PHP, etc.
-- Advanced programming languages.
-Programming languages like C, C++, Java, and C# are usually compiled and executed, and run directly on computer hardware or virtual machines.
+- Advanced Programming Languages: Programming languages, like C, C++, Java and C#, are usually compiled and executed, running directly on computer hardware or virtual machines.
-- SQL: Structured Query Language (Structured Query Language), a data manipulation language for relational databases, currently almost all relational databases support SQL.
+- SQL: Structured Query Language, a data manipulation language for relational databases, currently almost all relational databases support SQL.
 Unlike general programming languages, SQL has non-procedural features, and the basic SQL code does not include flow control statements such as if-else.

 ### 1.2) Questions

 With the development of Internet technology and applications, the Web front-end development technology developed around HTML/CSS/JavaScript is developing rapidly, and it can even be described as "a thousand miles a day".
-Five years ago, front-end frameworks based on jQuery and Bootstrap were popular, and since 2019, frameworks based on virtual DOM technology have been favored by front-end developers, such as the famous [React.js], [Vue.js], etc. It is worth noting that WeChat applets, quick apps, etc. also use this virtual DOM technology to build application frameworks.
+Five years ago, front-end frameworks based on jQuery and Bootstrap were popular.
+And since 2019, frameworks based on virtual DOM technology have been favored by front-end developers, such as the famous [React.js], [Vue.js], etc. It is worth noting that WeChat applets, quick apps, etc. also use this virtual DOM technology to build application frameworks.

 The so-called "virtual DOM" means that the front-end application creates and maintains a virtual document object tree through JavaScript, and the program script does not directly operate the real DOM tree.
 In the virtual DOM tree, some process control based on data is realized through some special attributes, such as conditions, loops, etc.